microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

 ### Success Criteria

-- You are able to run your web application successfully after making changes.
+- You are able to run your web application on your Dev Box successfully after making changes.
 - You are able to insert a message of length 250.
 - You are not able to insert a message of length 251.
-- All of your changes are now in the `main` branch for your GitHub repository.
+- All of your changes are now in the `main` branch of your GitHub repository.
 - The issue you created for this ticket is now closed and the feature branch has been deleted.

 ## Learning Resources